rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/plugin-customizing-templates-4.md

 ```

 Now we need to change the entry in our layout record in our `register.js` file.
 Just change the entry that says
-"template" to be "productsLanding" (no need for the .html) Again this will require a `reaction reset` to take effect.
+"template" to be "productsLanding" (no need for the .html) Again this will require a `demand reset` to take effect.

 When the site is rendered now, it should be rendering the home page with the `productsLanding` template, rather than the default `products`.